rmjarvis/Piff/README.rst

 Piff is a Python software package for modeling the point-spread function (PSF) across multiple detectors in the full field of view (FOV).

-Aspirational features: (We're still working on the code!)
+Features: (Some are aspirational.
+We're still working on the code!)

 - Has multiple basis sets for the underlying PSF model, including pixel-based, shapelets, Gaussian mixture, maybe also Moffat and/or Kolmogorov.